Thomas Alexander Browne

-Thomas Alexander Browne (born Brown, 6 August 1826 – 11 March 1915) was an Australian police magistrate and author.
+Thomas Alexander Browne (born Brown, 6 August 1826 – 11 March 1915) was a British-born Australian police magistrate and author.
 He published many of his works under the pseudonym Rolf Boldrewood.
 He is best known for his 1882 bushranging novel Robbery Under Arms.
-He was goldfields commissioner in New South Wales.
+He served as the goldfields commissioner in New South Wales.
 In his capacity as police magistrate and warden of goldfields, he was entrusted with the administration of justice at Gulgong, Dubbo, Armidale, and Albury.
 He acted as police magistrate during the period between 1870 and 1895.